spaceribs/unjector/README.md

 It's appalling that Comcast is analyzing and injecting content into your webpage, if only there was a way to fight back for the visitors of your website?

 This package requires no additional dependencies and the minified version comes in at 2 kilobytes.
+Unlike Comcasts' injection, it does not pollute the global scope or cascade CSS modifications into your website.
+It is made to be as unobtrusive as possible.

 By default it will turn these comcast popups: